msadat50/Engineering_4_Notebook/README.md

 <img src="https://github.com/msadat50/Engineering_4_Notebook/blob/main/images/OLED%20pic.png?raw=true" width="400">

 ### Reflection
+This assignment was really confusing.
+In this assignment I learned how to use functions.
+I had trouble incorporating math into my code because I didn't know how to use functions.
+Ellen's github page also helped me understand the code needs to be done.

 ## Landing_Area_Plotting

 ### Assignment Description
-In the assignment we are using a and on board OLED screen must plot each triangle on a graph relative to the base location
+In the assignment we are using an OLED screen that must plot each triangle on a graph relative to the base location

 ### Evidence